phhei/ArgsValidNovel/cfp.md

 4. Task/Data
 5. Description of your approach
 6. Experiments & Results
-   1. Please analyse your results and/ or do an error analysis
+   1. E.g., analyse your results and/or do an error analysis
    2. We provided a [metric script](https://github.com/phhei/ArgsValidNovel/blob/gh-pages/Evaluation/Evaluator.py).
 By setting ``--verbose``, you get a bunch of possible interesting performance numbers, also including a separation into _in-topic_ (topic/ premises occurred already in the validation set in opposite to the conclusions) and _out-topic_ (completely novel topics, did not occur in the training/ validation data).
 The tast data is now also released.
 7. Conclusion
 (8. References)